Oboist Ray Still

 that I really wanted to record the most, the best pieces of music.
 The

 two best oboe concertos by far are the Strauss, and the Mozart.
+The

-ten years with the Symphony — with
+with the Symphony — with Reiner,

-to record the Mozart, after four hours of recording with him.
+the Mozart, after four hours of recording with him.

 BD: An Anhang [appendix]!